ElliotGarbus/KivyScrollProject/README.md

 - demo_scroll_events_non_neseted.py - tool for observing scroll event firing (start, move, stop) within a single, non-nested ScrollView
 - demo_scroll_events_nested.py - color-coded scroll events for nested vertical and horizontal ScrollViews; in nested scenarios.

-- demo_drag_over_scroll.py - Dragging a button over a single ScrollView
 - demo_drag_from_scroll.py - Dragging buttons out of a single ScrollView
 - demo_drag_nested_scroll.py - Dragging buttons out of nested orthogonal ScrollViews

-Other Files:
-- check_svavoid_coordination.py - explore the role of the 'svavoid' metadata in ScrollView and DragBehavior
-- og_nested_verticals.py - demonstrates the kivy v2.31 nesting.
-Only parallel nesting is supported, has artifacts.
-- my_scrollview.py - attempt to support nesting with minor modificaitons to the original ScrollView.
-(Abandoned)

- The NestedScrollViewManger is not registered.
-Register if you want to use with kv.